 LivePerson is a leading provider of mobile and online messaging, facilitating a meaningful connection between brands and consumers.
-LiveEngage, the Company's enterprise-class, cloud-based platform, allows consumers to stop wasting time on hold with impersonal 1-800 numbers, and instead directly message their favorite brands, just as they do with friends and family.
-More than 18,000 businesses, including Adobe, Citibank, EE, HSBC, IBM, Orbitz, PNC, Home Depot, and Disney rely on the unparalleled intelligence, security and scalability of LiveEngage to reduce costs, increase lifetime value and create meaningful connections with consumers.
+The Conversational Cloud, the company's enterprise-class, cloud-based platform, allows consumers to stop wasting time on hold with impersonal 1-800 numbers, and instead directly message their favorite brands, just as they do with friends and family.
+More than 18,000 businesses, including Adobe, Citibank, EE, HSBC, IBM, Orbitz, PNC, Home Depot, and Disney rely on the unparalleled intelligence, security and scalability of the Conversational Cloud to reduce costs, increase lifetime value and create meaningful connections with consumers.

 LivePerson's goal is to deliver higher value through higher quality products and services that meet the information, reporting, and analysis needs of all demographics of customers, including users with disabilities.

 Supporting accessibility within LivePerson products is important from a social standpoint, as widening the scope and reach of services inevitably strengthens our customer’s brand.

 Moreover, having a messaging and chat option provides a previously unattainable level of relationship with customers, as well as an extra avenue of assistance on top of the usual channels available on the customer's’ website or application.
 Users with disabilities can get assistance from a live agent who can perform actions for them, such as completing a form or searching for items on a website.

 We strive to meet the guidelines for compliance with the most current legislature like, for example, the Americans with Disabilities Act (ADA).
 By addressing these access standards, LivePerson assists users with vision, hearing or mobility impairments in gaining greater access to the internet.